 The Riva degli Schiavoni is a broad waterfront promenade that runs eastward along St.Mark's Basin from the Doge's Palace.
 From the windows of hotels overlooking the Riva, guests can enjoy views of water buses, workboats, ferries, and passing cruise ships, plus the island of San Giorgio Maggiore with its church and bell tower.

 One advantage of the Riva degli Schiavoni is how easy it is to find: From the Alilaguna airport boat and ACTV vaporetto platforms at San Zaccaria, just head east or west along the water until you reach your hotel.
-(Some airport boats also stop at Arsenale; if you get off there, walk west in the direction of the Piazza San Marco.)
+(Some hotels are closer to Arsenale, which is east of San Zaccaria; see our walking directions with maps for advice on where to disembark.)

 We'll list the Riva degli Schiavoni's hotels from west to east, starting with the first hotel that you'll reach when walking along the waterfront from the Piazza San Marco:

 (4 stars).
 If you're going to stay here, splurge on a waterfront view: You'll have an unforgettable experience and maximum value for your money.
 In good weather, the buffet breakfast is served on the hotel terrace.
 (The hotel is directly behind the Alilaguna airport-boat stop at San Zaccaria, overlooking the riva and St. Mark's Basin.)

 (4 stars, left photo) offers singles, doubles, and suites in a building that faces the water.
 It has extremely high guest ratings from Venere, our booking partner.

 (5 stars) is a luxury hotel with spectacular views and an impressive collection of objets d'art in its public rooms.
 Less expensive rooms face a side canal or the hotel's private garden.